 A different picture was found for Myzus on virus-infected Camelina (Figure 2c).
-In the case of TuYV infection, only 8 categories (2 BP, 3 CC and 3 MF) were identified by GO analysis as being significantly deregulated.
-The deregulated processes included chitin-related processes (chitin binding, MF; chitin metabolic processes, BP; structural constituent of cuticle, MF), transcription (transcription factor complex, CC), oxidation reduction (oxidoreductase activity, MF) and plasma membrane-related processes (homophilic cell adhesion via plasma membrane, BP; plasma membrane, CC; extracellular region, CC), with only the oxidation/reduction and plasma membrane processes being related to those identified in aphids fed on Arabidopsis.
-In the case of CaMV infection of Camelina, only three processes were deregulated in aphids, ‘homophilic cell adhesion via plasma membrane (BP)’, ‘chitin binding (BP)’ and ‘chitin metabolic process’ (MF), which were also deregulated by TuYV.
+In the case of TuYV infection, only 8 categories (2 BP, 3 CC and 3 MF) were identified by GO Top 25 analysis as being significantly enriched.
+Three of them (Figure 2d) were also identified in aphids from CaMV-infected Camelina, but none of them in aphids from infected Arabidopsis.
+The enriched processes included chitin-related processes (chitin binding, MF; chitin metabolic processes, BP; structural constituent of cuticle, MF), transcription (transcription factor complex, CC), oxidation reduction (oxidoreductase activity, MF) and plasma membrane-related processes (homophilic cell adhesion via plasma membrane, BP; plasma membrane, CC; extracellular region, CC).
+Although none of these GOs figured among the Arabidopsis Top 25 GO, there were three GO categories (related to oxidation/reduction and plasma membrane processes) that were similar to GOs identified in aphids fed on Arabidopsis.

-Taken together, GO analysis revealed distinct, plant host-specific impacts on the aphid gene expression, which are rather independent of thse virus type, with virus-infected Arabidopsis having a much more profound impact on aphids than virus-infected Camelina (Figure 2a,b vs 2c,d).
+Taken together, GO analysis revealed distinct, plant host-specific impacts on the aphid gene expression, which were rather independent of the virus species.
+Feeding on virus-infected Arabidopsis had a much more profound impact on aphids than feeding on virus-infected Camelina (Figure 2a,b vs 2c,d).

-Since the current annotation of the Myzus genome is not as advanced as for other model organisms such as Drosophila melanogaster, we complemented our above-described GO analysis by analysis of Kyoto Encyclopedia of Genes and Genomes (KEGG) pathways (Kanehisa, 1996).
-This analysis showed that similar percentages of aphid genes involved in ‘genetic information processing’, ‘metabolism’ and ‘signaling and cellular processes’ were modified in both plant hosts (Figure S2).
+Since the current annotation of the Myzus genome was not as advanced as for other model organisms such as Drosophila melanogaster, we complemented our above-described GO analysis by analysis of Kyoto Encyclopedia of Genes and Genomes (KEGG) pathways (Kanehisa, 1996).
+This analysis showed that similar percentages of genes involved in ‘genetic information processing’, ‘metabolism’ and ‘signaling and cellular processes’ were modified in aphids feeding on both plant hosts (Figure S3).

 General heatmap analysis of DEGs

-To better visualize the aphid transcriptome changes, heatmaps presenting all DEGs in aphids infesting Arabidopsis and Camelina were generated (Figure 3a and 3b).
-The profiles of all aphid replicates fed on mock [M]-inoculated Arabidopsis or Camelina clustered well together, while the profiles from aphids feeding on virus-infected plants (CaMV and TuYV) did not.
-This again indicates that, in our experiment, effects of infection on aphid genes are largely independent of the virus species.
-Like the global analysis (Figure 1e), the heat maps also show that Myzus on virus (TuYV or CaMV)-infected Camelina displayed proportionally more up- than downregulated genes, compared to Myzus on mock-inoculated Camelina, whereas proportions of up- and downregulated DEGs in aphids feeding on virus-infected vs mock-inoculated Arabidopsis were similar.
+To better visualize the aphid transcriptome changes, heatmaps presenting all DEGs in aphids infesting Arabidopsis or Camelina were generated (Figure 3a and 3b).
+The profiles of all aphid replicates fed on mock-inoculated Arabidopsis or Camelina clustered well together, while the profiles from aphids feeding on virus-infected plants (CaMV and TuYV) did not.
+This again indicated that, in our experiment, effects of infection on aphid genes were largely independent of the virus species.
+Like the global analysis (Figure 1e), the heat maps showed also that Myzus on virus (TuYV or CaMV)-infected Camelina displayed proportionally more up- than downregulated genes, compared to Myzus on mock-inoculated Camelina, whereas proportions of up- and downregulated DEGs in aphids feeding on virus-infected vs mock-inoculated Arabidopsis were similar.
 The significance of these plant host-specific effects remains to be investigated.
-We speculate that Myzus might have more difficulties in establishing infestation on Arabidopsis than on Camelina, visible by the higher number of DEGs that are indicative of extensive transcriptome reprograming to adapt to the new plant host.
+We speculate that Myzus might have more difficulties in establishing infestation on Arabidopsis than on Camelina, visible by the higher number of DEGs that is indicative of extensive transcriptome reprograming to adapt to the new plant host.

-In summary, both GO and a general heatmap analyses indicated an important effect of plant infection on the aphid transcriptome, which is strongly shaped by the host plant identity (2/3 of the DEGs) and less so by the virus species (1/3 of the DEGs) and therefore the virus transmission mode.
+In summary, both GO and a general heatmap analyses indicated an important effect of plant infection on the aphid transcriptome, which was strongly shaped by the host plant identity (2/3 of the DEGs) and less so by the virus species (1/3 of the DEGs) and therefore the virus transmission mode.

 Discussion of DEGs by classes